GRI 102: General Disclosures 2016

 Description of environmental management policies and practices for active sites Discussion and Analysis N/A EM-CM-160a.1 This indicator is not relevant to Carlisle.
 Carlisle does not participate in the exploration, development, production, or closure of quarrying/mining or related operations and therefore has not directly disturbed terrestrial acreage.

-Terrestrial acreage disturbed, percentage impact restored for active sites Quantitative acres EM-CM-160a.2
+Terrestrial acreage disturbed; percentage of impacted area restored Quantitative Acres EM-CM-160a.2

 back to top